10 Nudes by Robert Mapplethorpe

 As a contrast to Ken and Tyler, a double female nude Sonia and Tracy was shot in 1988.
 Staged, polished and slightly contrasted, this work openly speaks of Sapphic love, as a counterpart of his homoerotic depictions.
 Composition is held together by two limber bodies, positioned in an artificial exhibit of affection.
 Mapplethorpe usually focused on the bodily quality, deliberately omitting the head from the shot, but here, the concentration is set on the emotional value of the scene as well.

 Editors’ Tip: PolaroidsThe book includes self-portraits, figure studies, still lifes, portraits of lovers and friends such as Patti Smith, Sam Wagstaff, and Marianne Faithful, and observations of everyday objects.

 Symmetry and contrast, black and white, this work is so tightly knit with the core idea of Mapplethorpe’s photography, simultaneously celebrating all the values he held high.
 Also an early 80’s piece, it hints refinement, as well as the thematic ideas that will pervade the world of nudes of the silver gelatin print master.

 Mapplethorpe’s obsession with contrasts affected his conceptual approach as much as his visual photographic demonstrations.
-All of his nudes, figure studies, homage to supremacy of human body are in fact the interplay between the Apollonian and the Dionysian perception of human nature, portrayed in a particularly purified, highly anesthetized manner.
-Thomas nudes from 1987 are strikingly resemblant of ancient Greek vases or friezes, where the model is captured in numerous poses of epic battle, fighting the dark of decay, while his beautiful self remains immortalized in the work of the brilliant photographer.
+All of his nudes, figure studies, an homage to the supremacy of human body are in fact the interplay between the Apollonian and the Dionysian perception of human nature, portrayed in a particularly purified, highly anesthetized manner.
+Thomas nudes from 1987 are strikingly resemblant of ancient Greek vases or friezes, where the model is captured in numerous poses of epic battle, fighting the dark of decay, while his beautiful self-remains immortalized in the work of the brilliant photographer.